Common CRM Implementation Failures to Avoid

 - Making light of data integration

 Your business may or may not have had a CRM previous to the one you are implementing.
-Either way, your business is bound to have customer data lying somewhere.
+Either way, your business is bound to have client data lying somewhere.
 Hopefully your business has been fairly organised and the data is in a concentrated area.
-But it is not uncommon for firms to have customer data scattered all over the company.
-It cannot be stressed enough how valuable customer data is.
-It is critical to think of your customer data as a company asset.
-Customer data is the information that allows your organisation to make educated decisions, target your marketing accurately and cost effectively, as well as deliver the best customer service possible.
+But it is not uncommon for firms to have client data scattered all over the company.
+It cannot be stressed enough how valuable client data is.
+It is critical to think of your client data as a company asset.
+Client data is the information that allows your organisation to make educated decisions, target your marketing accurately and cost effectively, as well as deliver the best client service possible.